Police say driver 'intentionally' crashed into Muslim family in London, Ont., killing 4

 Police in London, Ont. have charged a suspect with four counts of first-degree murder and one count of attempted murder after he allegedly hit five pedestrians because of their Islamic faith, killing four members of the same family.

-Deceased are a 74-year-old woman, a 46-year-old man, a 44-year-old woman and a 15-year-old girl.
+Deceased are a grandmother, a husband and wife and their teenage daughter.
 A nine-year-old boy is recovering in hospital from serious but non-life-threatening injuries.

+A family spokesperson has identified the victims as the Salman Afzaal, 46, his 44-year-old wife Madiha, their 15-year-old daughter Yumna, and Salman's 74-year-old mother.
+The young boy who survived is Fayez.

 The crash occurred around 8:40 p.m.
 Sunday, when the driver of a pickup truck, Nathaniel Veltman, 20, of London, allegedly struck five people walking on Hyde Park Road near South Carriage Road.